NSW Government Approves Dartbrook Coal Mine Extension

 Decision Faces Criticism from Environmental Advocates

 Annika Reynolds, national climate policy adviser at the Australian Conservation Foundation, described the decision as ‘reckless and short-sighted’.
 Reynolds highlighted the mine’s previous financial struggles, noting that it entered voluntary administration in 2025 with nearly $50 million in losses, casting doubt on its ability to meet economic and environmental commitments.
-She emphasized the need for investment in renewable energy sources to ensure a sustainable future.
+She emphasised the need for investment in renewable energy sources to ensure a sustainable future.

 Environmental and Economic Implications